1976 All-Ireland Senior Camogie Championship: Final

 Not for the first time, the All-Ireland and trophy have gone to Kilkenny because of the accuracy from frees of Helena O'Neill.
 The final provided a sharp contrast in styles, Dublin relying almost entirely on team-work, ground-play and speed to offset the far greater individual skills of the Kilkenny girls.
 We rarely saw the brilliant passages of play which have characterised other finals in which Kilkenny were engaged, but the close scoring and end-to-end exchanges ensured that excitement and interest were sustained form start to stop with never more than two points between the teams.
 A well worked goal, finished from a seemingly impossible angle by Maura Sutton sent Dublin two points clear 40 seconds into the second half, and only a wonderful save by Teresa O'Neill prevented them from going further ahead.
 But Kilkenny, the breeze freshening behind them, got timely impetus when Helena O'Neill pointed a free form 60 yards out.

 John D Hickey wrote in the Irish Independent: It was never less than a rousing struggle which gave Kilkenny their second title.
 Damp conditions did not inspire a high scoring rate but there were some excellent chances missed especially by Kilkenny forwards – they had nine second half wides against one for Dublin – and the losers missed out on at least two gilt edged chances for the equalizer in the closing five minutes.
 Kilkenny's power lay in a powerful midfield trio of Helena O'Neill, Peggy Carey and captain Mary Fennelly which pushed the winners into almost sustained attack.
 Their tally, however, was not enhanced by a series of wides often brought about when the ball was not distributed to better placed players.
-Then there were the saves effected by Sheila Murray in the Dublin goal, leaving Dublin with a chance right up to the final whistle.
+Then there were the saves effected by Shiela Murray in the Dublin goal, leaving Dublin with a chance right up to the final whistle.
 Perhaps Sheila Murray's best save was from Carmel Doyle just after Kilkenny had drawn level 12 minutes into the second half.

 Kilkenny also won the 1976 Leinster title against the same opponents in much the same way.